kalavaras/LibOVRWrapper/README.md

 LibOVRWrapper
 =============

 This is a library that wraps calls from applications that user older Oculus VR SDK versions to a supported version (1.3).
-Currently only 0.8->1.3 wrapping is supported but more versions will be added.
+Currently 0.7 and 0.8 wrapping is supported but more versions will be added.

 Help is welcome.
 My c++ skills are rusty and I don't have time to support this very well.